phpinternalsbook/PHP-Internals-Book/Book/zvals/casts_and_operations.rst

 from ``convert_to_long()`` and ``convert_to_double()`` which would cast ``"0xabc"`` to zero.

 ``is_numeric_string()`` is particularly useful in cases where you can work with both integer and floating point numbers, but don't want to incur the precision loss associated with using doubles for both cases.
-To help this use case there is an additional ``convert_scalar_to_number()`` function, which accepts a zval and converts non-array values to either a long or a double (using ``is_numeric_string()`` for strings).
+To help this use case, there is an additional ``convert_scalar_to_number()`` function, which accepts a zval and converts non-array values to either a long or a double (using ``is_numeric_string()`` for strings).
 This means that the converted zval will have type ``IS_LONG``, ``IS_DOUBLE`` or ``IS_ARRAY``.
 The usage is the same as for the ``convert_to_*()`` functions::